pbuckner/x-plane_plugins/XPython/docs/source/development/modules/camera.rst

 You can retain it indefinitely or until the user selects a new view.
 Used by :py:func:`controlCamera` and :py:func:`isCameraBeingControlled`.
-You can relinquish control by calling :py:func:`dontControlCamera` or returning zero from you :py:func:`controlCamera` callback function.
+You can relinquish control by calling :py:func:`dontControlCamera` or returning zero from your :py:func:`controlCamera` callback function.

     .. py:data:: ControlCameraUntilViewChanges
         :value: 1

-        Camera is controlled until the view is changes (e.g., user requests "External View" from X-Plane menu.)
+        Camera is controlled until the view changes (e.g., user requests "External View" from X-Plane menu.)

         `Official SDK <https://developer.x-plane.com/sdk/XPLMCamera/#xplm_ControlCameraUntilViewChanges>`__: :index:`xplm_ControlCameraUntilViewChanges`